 The Amsterdam University College Student Association (AUCSA), founded in 2010, is the umbrella organization that provides a platform for all the social activities of students at AUC.
 Activities include sports tournaments, parties, MUN-conferences and other initiatives proposed by groups of students of all sizes.

-The Association has around 850 members, all of which are AUC Students.
-Of our members, around 120 are in the board of one of the 25 committees These committees form the heart of the association, and organize our events.
+The association has around 900 members – all AUC students are included in the AUCSA body.
+Of our members, around 170 are in a board of one of the dozens of committees.
+These committees form the heart of the social life at AUC, and organize almost every event.

 The primary role of the AUCSA is to facilitate and coordinate student endeavours: the actual organization and realization of events and activities is done by the committees and their respective boards.
 Together with all its members, the AUCSA Board strives for the further development of extra-curricular student activities at AUC.
 In order to achieve this, AUCSA encourages all students to take initiatives and become involved in one of the many projects and activities available, or realise an idea themselves.
 By encouraging these ideas put forth by enthusiastic students we fill the student’s agenda’s with exciting events throughout the year.
 Together, AUCSA and the committees endeavour to foster an active student community so that all students take full advantage of their time as an AUC student.